 \subsection{McKean-Vlasov Equations with locally Lipschitz coefficients}

 In this manuscript, we work with so-called McKean-Vlasov SDEs described by the following dynamics for $0\leq t \leq T<\infty$,

-where $\mu_{t}$ denotes the law of the process $Z$ at time $t$, i.e.~$\mu_t=\bP\circ Z_t^{-1}$ (the usual pullback notation) and $W$ is a $m$-dimensional Brownian motion.
-In this chapter, we will work under the locally Lipschitz case as the below assumption describes.
+where $\mu_{t}$ denotes the law of the process $Z$ at time $t$, i.e.~$\mu_t=\bP\circ Z_t^{-1}$ and $W^l$, $l=1,\ldots,m$ are $1$-dimensional independent Brownian motions.
+We write $W=(W^1,\ldots,W^m)$ as the corresponding $m-$dimensional Brownian motion.
+In this chapter, we work under the locally Lipschitz case as the below assumption describes.